Matt Whalen and Carrie Blackmore believe people care more about a product they’re connected to.

 Thankfully, they switched their vision from tin cans to kegs and bottles.
 In addition opening Madison County’s first brew house in two centuries, Good Nature lays claim to being New York state’s first licensed farm brewery, which flags it as a producer committed to using locally grown ingredients.

 Good Nature produces a number of limited releases in addition to its core line and they tend to get a little adventurous.
 Rabbit in the Rye PA, a collaboration with a favorite local band, blending music with brew.
-Good Nature’s 10 percent ABV stout pays tribute to the “Great Chocolate Wreck” of 1955, when a train bound for Nestle derailed just yards from where the present day brewery is located.
+Good Nature’s 10 percent ABV stout pays tribute to the “Great Chocolate Wreck” of 1955, when a train bound for Nestle derailed just yards from where their first brewery was located.

 In a way, every release is limited.